Grv-Singh/imgtec-challenge/README.md

 * Keyboard controls.
 * Responsive Design

  #### Note : Clear cache once in a while, Github CDN seems to deliver audio not all the time.
+Simulation requires one to be active on tab.